Colorectal Cancer Screening with Programmatic Mailed FIT

 Share Print

 Screening is proven to reduce mortality from colorectal cancer (CRC), the second leading cause of cancer death in the United States.
-Unfortunately, hundreds of thousands of Veterans are unscreened, and the COVID-19 pandemic has exacerbated this problem, with approximately 1.6 million Veterans due for screening in 2021.
-To address this still-growing backlog, we have initiated a program to mail Fecal Immunochemical Test (FIT) kits for CRC screening directly to our Veterans to use in their homes and mail back for analysis; Veteran and provider acceptance have been very positive.
+Unfortunately, hundreds of thousands of Veterans are not up to date with screening.
+To expand access to life-saving screening, the VHA has launched an effort to mail Fecal Immunochemical Test (FIT) kits for CRC screening directly to Veterans so that they can complete screening from the comfort of their homes.

 We believe our FIT-first approach, modeled after the successful Kaiser Permanente program, will increase CRC screening adherence, reduce overall costs, increase colonoscopy access for Veterans with the highest risk for CRC, and ultimately save lives.